AvolitesLtd/TitanManual/docs/timelines/creating-a-timeline.md

 4. Select which track on the timeline you want to record onto using the \[Track\] softkey.
 You can add triggers to an existing track or create a new track - by default Titan will create a new track.

 5. When you are ready to start, press the \[Start Live Record\] softkey.
-The Titan screen will be outlined in red but recording will not begin until the timecode is started.
+The workspaces will be outlined in red but recording will not begin until the timecode is started.

 6. For internal timecode source, press the \{>\} button in the top left of the timeline window to start the timecode running.
 If you are using an external timecode source, start it.